 - a similarly wise precaution is to carry a fire extinguisher within your motorhome – and it is specifically recommended (although not obligatory) in Spain, Portugal, Switzerland, and the Netherlands;

-- in France, you must also carry a breathalyser kit – although it remains a moot point whether the law is rigorously applied.
+- in France, you must also carry a breathalyser kit – although it remains a moot point whether the law is rigorously applied, says the RAC.

 These are by no means the only local differences you are likely to encounter in the traffic regulations of the countries you are going to be driving through.
-The website Caravan Talk mentions several others which you may need to bear in mind.
-The RAC has also produced an on-board European driving checklist that you may wish to refer to.
+In guidance updated on the 12th of July 2022, the Money Saving Expert also offers a comprehensive guide to what you will need, as does the AA.

 Driving in Europe

 The rules of the road in some parts of Europe may be different from those with which you are familiar at home.
-Despite everything you might read about the standardisation of rules throughout the EU, when it comes to local traffic regulations, there are important differences in each member country.
+Despite everything you might have read about the standardisation of rules throughout the EU when it comes to local traffic regulations, there are still important differences in each member country.

 You want to stay on the right side of the law, of course, so before you go it is important to research the rules of the road in every country you are going to be visiting (and those you might need to drive through as the result of diversions or other emergencies).

 Some of the greatest variations you are likely to encounter are speed limits in different European countries – especially if yours is a larger motorhome.
 And don’t let variable speed limits catch you out.